Early Years — Growing up in Whyalla and Port Hedland

 For pocket money, I worked part-time at the BP Lincoln

-Highway service station on the
+Highway service station on the outskirts of town, near the

-Sundowner Hotel Motel and the Airport Whyalla Motel.
+Sundowner Hotel Motel.

 |